Italian translation Fieldset, Legend e Screen Reader by Roberto Castaldo.

 The

-element allows authors to assign a caption to afieldset
+legendelement allows authors to assign a caption to afieldset.
+The legend improves accessibility when thefieldsetis rendered non-visually.

 elements.
 They can be used to group any thematically related controls